 These animals are extremely food motivated!
 Due to treats being involved, these cats will more than likely want to participate.
 Since we are letting them choose, there are times when these cats will not participate at all, which is okay.
 These cats can act just like house cats when it comes to being stubborn.
 Not to mention, getting house cats to do certain things can be impossible at times!
 Keeping that in mind, think of a cat that is 300-500 pounds bigger than a house cat and much more aggressive!

 When training and rewarding our animals, we use something known as a bridge and reward training method.
 We look for desired behaviors and reward them with a bridge of a high-pitched whistle and some treats.
 This reinforces the desired behavior with a sound creating excitement and anticipation of food.
 If we don’t see the desired behavior done at all or correctly, we won’t blow the whistle and they don’t get a treat.

-In the training process, we use wiffle balls that have a wooden rod attached to them and use these as “targets.”
+During training, we use wiffle balls that have a wooden rod attached to them and use these as our targets.
 These targets let the animals know where to point their nose.
 With the animals pointing their nose to a specific area, we can check their visuals as well as their face.
-When we want to check their paws we can have them stand up by touching their nose to the ball or using the command “up,” or we can just have them put their paw on the fence when the command “paw” is given.
-Their paws are then looked at to make sure they look healthy because their paws can get cracked and chapped just like human hands do in the winter, animal paw pads can easily get cracked and chapped.
+When checking their paws, we get them to stand up by the “up” command or have them touch their nose to the ball.
+Also, we can get them to put a singular paw on the fence.
+We do this by giving them the “paw” command.
+We check their paws to make sure they look healthy.
+Like our hands in the winter, animal paw pads can easily get cracked and chapped.

-These are easy ways that we are able to do general wellness and health check-ups on our animals without having to sedate them creating a healthier life for them.
+These easy ways are how we do general wellness and health check-ups on our animals without sedation.
+This creates a healthier and happier life for these wild animals.
 Join us at Turpentine Creek and maybe while you are here, you can witness this training going on!

 *Getting a treat (below)* *Side Command (below)* *Up Command (below)*